 Topics of racism, sexism and homophobia in America have produced some of the most provocative discussions within the social and political realm throughout history.
 Today’s political climate is turbulent, as reoccurring incidents of police brutality, sexual violence against women and dehumanization of immigrants permeate society.
 “Discrepancies (An Extended Prelude For The Revolution)“, a spoken-word film project, reiterates the grievances of 21st century activist movements, such as Black Lives Matter.
-The tune is a combo of experimental hip-hop and low-fi, downtempo trip-hop, featuring rhyme verse that depicts solidarity and intersectionality among POC, and through verbal imagery, narrates scenes of police brutality and racial oppression.
+The tune is a combo of experimental, low-fi hip-hop, featuring rhyme verse that depicts solidarity and intersectionality among POC, and through verbal imagery, narrates a story of police brutality and racial oppression.

 “Discrepancies” is an ode of camaraderie among the conscious peace peddlers, kicking back on a sunny Saturday, enjoying Afrocentric, Caribbean and Latin music and socializing about ways to combat oppression and decolonize mind and body.

 “Discrepancies” opening shots were filmed in Astoria, Queens.
-The assembled close-ups of people were filmed in Sunset Park, Brooklyn and Bushwick, Brooklyn at Maria Hernandez Park during Mayday Festival of Resistance where we also spontaneously ran into Amy Goodman principle host of Democracy Now!
+The assembled close-ups of people were filmed in Sunset Park, Brooklyn and Bushwick, Brooklyn at Maria Hernandez Park during Mayday Festival of Resistance where the creators spontaneously ran into Amy Goodman principle host of Democracy Now!

 - Written By Aylin Sozen